 For inter-school fixtures, it is expected that all pupils will wear school uniform and behave in a manner befitting a pupil from St Christopher's.
 Details of these activities and lunchtime clubs can be found within the Department, on the website and around school.
-Homework planners include a parental permission page to authorise involvement in after school fixtures.
+Parental permission to authorise involvement in after school fixtures will be sought via synergy.